Dainty and delicious this Meringue Cookies is my grandma’s recipe. Airy bites of lemony sweetness dissolve the minute you pop them in your mouth.

 How to Make Meringue Cookies

-- Bake at a low temperature until dry and crisp.
+- Bake at a low temperature until dry and firm.

 Variations

 For all you bakers who make your Christmas cookies in advance, meringues are the perfect recipe for you.
-Meringues store for up to three weeks in the pantry or fridge, and for four months or longer in the freezer.
+Meringues store for up to three weeks in the pantry or fridge, and for 4-5 months in the freezer.

 Classic Christmas Cookies